BriskBear/Arch/Pre-chroot/Install.Arch.md

-# __ Install.Arch __
+# Install.Arch
 ### Description:

 Calls the main Pacstrap for loading arch into a filesystem mounted @ /mnt.

-This installs at a minimum base, linux and linux-firmware, then continues to add packages specified in initPkg.list.
-You can simply append this list by running add.PKG
+At a minimum this script installs:
+  + Base
+  + linux
+  + linux-firmware

+It appends this list with the contents of initPKG.list which are subject to change.
+Those programs will be listed in that readme instead.

 ## __Code__
 ```